dannypsnl/tr/README.md

 Read https://tr-notes.srht.site for more information.

-Other related repository can be found at https://sr.ht/~dannypsnl/tr-notes/.
+Other related repositories can be found at https://sr.ht/~dannypsnl/tr-notes/.